kaspermunch/PopulationGenomicsCourse/Exercises/Fstatistics/README.md

           format_types = c(NR="i",GQ="i"))
 ```

-One of the measures provided for each variant call is the Phred score, which is a measure of the quality associated with that given base pair.
+One of the measures provided for each variant call is the Phred score, i.e the quality associated with that given base pair.
 It is computed by the following equation:

 <a href="https://www.codecogs.com/eqnedit.php?latex=Q&space;=&space;-10&space;log10(P)" target="_blank"><img src="https://latex.codecogs.com/gif.latex?Q&space;=&space;-10&space;log10(P)" title="Q = -10 log10(P)" /></a>

 Being P the probability of error of a given the base call.

-We also want ta add some info about the samples:
+We also want to add some info about the samples and have all heterozygous sites in the same format:
 ```r
 info <- read.csv2("sample_infos_accessionnb.csv")
 d <- inner_join(tvcf$dat,info, by= c("Indiv" = "ENA.RUN")) %>%
   mutate(gt_GT=replace(gt_GT, gt_GT=="1/0", "0/1"))
 ```

 Now `d` contains the relevant data in "tidy" format.
-We can fx. count the fraction of missing genotypes for each individual:
+We can count the fraction of missing genotypes for each individual:
 ```r
 d %>%
   group_by(Indiv) %>%